Section 19 Examinations

 If you are required, by a section 19 Notice, to attend an Examination you must do so, a failure to attend or to answer questions honestly is an offence which is very regularly prosecuted by ASIC and can, in some circumstances, result in a prison sentence.

 Before you attend a section 19 Compulsory Examination it is extremely important that you consult a lawyer who is experienced in these kinds of matters.
-Armstrong Legal’s team of lawyers, led by Managing Partner and Accredited Specialist John Sutton, have substantial experience in the conduct of section 19 examinations and our firm is very well positioned to assist you in the area.
+Armstrong Legal’s team of lawyers, led by the National Director of Criminal Law John Sutton, have substantial experience in the conduct of section 19 examinations and our firm is very well positioned to assist you in the area.

 You will attend a location specified by ASIC, normally one of their offices, where you will be ushered into a room by yourself, or with your lawyer.
 Nobody other than you, your lawyer, and ASIC staff (including the examiner) are allowed to be present during the examination unless ASIC gives them permission to be there.